vijayganduri/ChromeExtension-Whats-my-Facebook-ID/README.rst

 ChromeExtension-Whats-my-Facebook-ID
 ================================
-Chrome plugin to find the facebook id of any facebook user or fan page.
+Chrome extension to find the facebook id of any facebook user or fan page.

 Installation
 ================================